 Site #1 (b) This site is on the opposite side of the pond, and is similar to the site 1(b), the access to this location along a dirt road and is therefore more accessible by a vehicle that does not have all wheel or 4 wheel drive.
 These sites are visible to each other but are far enough away to give privacy.

-Site a and b may be booked together for either large groups or for just more seclusion.
+Site a and b and c may be booked together for either large groups or for just more seclusion.
 If a large group books both these sites and you want access we shall accommodate you by mowing a pathway to make each campsite accessible to each other.

 Site #2 This site is situated in close proximity to the main barn, is is located at the rear of the barn on grass.
 This location lends itself to being able to watch the horses exercised but is private enough that early in the morning and at night is is out of site and no one will be walking around your campsite.
 It has the added benefit of being close to the animals and also a flushing toilet.
 This site is also perfect for someone with a disability since the tent maybe set up very close to the barn for ease of maneuverability.
 The aisle way in the barn is all cement, and once the lounge and bathroom area is completed these facilities will be handicap accessible.